smcgdub/hacker-news-homework-project-none-react/README.md

 Cloning a repository using the command line

-1. On github navigate to the project repository.
-The link can be found here: https://github.com/smcgdub/hacker-news-homework-project-none-react
+1. On github navigate to the project repository. ([Link Here](https://github.com/smcgdub/hacker-news-homework-project-none-react))
 2. Click on the tab that says code
 3. From the menu select HTTPS
 4. Click on the copy button to the right of the HTTPS url